Trump endorses Mo Brooks in Alabama Senate race

 Soon after the rally concluded, right-wing extremists and other Trump supporters stormed the U.S. Capitol, as they attempted to disrupt congressional certification of Biden's Electoral College victory.
 Five deaths occurred related to the insurrection — including a Capitol police officer — scores were injured and the Capitol was vandalized.

-Brooks' campaign Twitter page was udpdated to showcase Trump's endorsement and in a statement he asked "all Alabamians who share our America First vision to heed and honor Presidetn Trump's request by joining our campaign."
+Brooks' campaign Twitter page was updated to showcase Trump's endorsement and in a statement he asked "all Alabamians who share our America First vision to heed and honor Presidetn Trump's request by joining our campaign."

 The endorsement of Brooks by the former president could possibly be the icing on the cake in a state that Trump won by 26 points last November.